11 October 2018

 Allia helps migrant entrepreneurs bring opportunity to Peterborough

-Last month, Allia held a workshop in Peterborough at its Future Business Centre which was specifically for migrant entrepreneurs.
-The workshop entitled ‘How to successfully raise finance and start to grow your business’ was run by the Allia Serious Impact programme to help migrant entrepreneurs start a business and contribute towards job creation and in Peterborough and beyond.
+Last month, we held the first workshop in our Peterborough Future Business Centre specifically for migrant entrepreneurs.
+The workshop entitled ‘How to successfully raise finance and start to grow your business’ was run by the Allia Serious Impact programme to help entrepreneurs start and grow their business.
 80% of participants on the workshop were of a nationality outside of the UK including Japan, Poland, Zimbabwe, India and Italy.

 The workshop focused on aspects of finance such as funding and equity, also concentrating on what investors look for, and how to grow as a start-up.
 New migrants can also experience social exclusion and isolation when starting up a business; the workshop aimed to relieve some of these stresses by bringing together a like-minded group who face similar challenges.

 Attendee Bartlomiej Wydmuch said: “It was the best training I’ve attended – a lot of practical knowledge and a hint of how to take care of your business’s finances.
 It was a great friendly atmosphere and I met a lot of interesting people.
 I was surprised that you can learn so much in such a short time, all in one place.”

 Barclays manager Wasim Hanif led some of the workshop, and focused on advice around how to get funding, and investors.
 He said: “It is great to see that Allia are supporting migrant entrepreneurs in setting up and growing their business ideas”.